niksilver/board-game-framework/examples/paper-scissors-rock/README.md

 ### The model and main types

-First we'll look at the types for playing the main game, then step back and look at the whole `Model`, which also deals with the steps leading up to that.
+First we'll look at the types for playing the main game, then step back and look at the whole `Model`.

-The playing state itself is just a list of clients, represented by the framework's `Clients e` type.
+The playing state itself is just a collection of clients, represented by the framework's
+`Clients e` type.
 In this case we use `Clients Profile`, where `Profile` simply maintains the `name`, `role` and `score` of each client.
 A client's role is represented by the `Role` type, which is either `Observer` or `Player`.